Rapid-Fullstack-Development/photosphere-100k-demo/README.md

-# Photosphere monorepo
+# Photosphere 100k demo

 An experimental fork of Photosphere that removes the database and stores metadata in S3.

+See 100,000 photos in the live demo: [https://photosphere-100k.codecapers.com.au](https://photosphere-100k.codecapers.com.au/)

 This monorepo contains the backend and frontend for [the Photosphere application](https://rapidfullstackdevelopment.com/example-application).

-This code accompanies chapter 6 of the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).
+The development of this project is covered in the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).

-Follow the author on [Twitter](https://twitter.com/codecapers) for updates.

 ## Running Photosphere